 - Potential impacts of the project on air quality: direct, indirect, temporary, and permanent.

 - Project-level conformity documentation, if the project is in an area subject to conformity requirements under the FCAA.

-- An appendix with the results of any emissions modeling done for the analysis.
+- An appendix with the results of any emissions modeling done for the analysis and interagency consultation documentation.

 Air quality reports should be prepared by an air quality specialist.

 If asbestos is an issue, that portion of the report should be coordinated with a hazardous materials specialist.
 Certain asbestos studies must be done, by law or regulation, by or under the direction of a Registered Geologist, a Certified Industrial Hygienist (CIH), or a Certified Asbestos Consultant (CAC).